Skip to content

 10 Splendid Holy Places in Egypt You Should Visit

-Medinet Habu translates to the City of Habu, and it was a prominent structure erected in the period of the New Kingdom.
+Medinet Habu translates to the City of Habu, a prominent structure erected in the New Kingdom.
 This site is deemed an archaeological locality and a holy place on the West Bank of the River Nile, situated right across Luxor city.
-Although the site holds several prevalent structures, the Temple of Habu remains the most prominent.
+Although the site holds several prominent structures, the Temple of Habu remains the most prominent.

-Ramses III was the one responsible for building this temple.
-He made it in honour of the God Amun; moreover, it’s said that it was dedicated to more deities, including the God Osiris, the God of the afterlife, and Goddess Sekhmet, the Goddess of War.
+Ramses III was responsible for building this temple.
+He made it in honour of the God Amun; it’s said that it was dedicated to more deities, including the God Osiris, the God of the afterlife, and the Goddess Sekhmet, the Goddess of War.
 Not only is it among the most famous holy places in Egypt, but it’s also known as the Holy of Holies.

 Although Egyptians of modern times have different beliefs and no longer worship ancient gods, they still preserve this site as one of Egypt’s holy places.
-Its significance in history keeps it a sacred area that people from all over the world visit it.
+Its significance in history keeps it a sacred area that people from all over the world visit.

 2. The Hanging Church (El Muallaqa)